zeroone-kr/zeroone-kr.github.io/_pages/about.md

 ---

 <br/>
+Hi, My name is Wonil Jang.
 My research interests focus on finding vulnerabilities in both closed and open-source software.
 In my free time, I enjoy boxing and weightlifting.
 My motto is "No Pain, No Gain."
 Happy hacking!